18 Philly-Area CSAs Where You Can Get Farm-Fresh Produce

 Including where to pick up, how much it costs, and what you’ll get with your share

-Here you’ll find a handy list of 20 Philadelphia CSA farm share programs for a solid produce hook-up from spring through fall. / Photograph courtesy of Urban Roots Farm
+Here you’ll find a handy list of 18 Philadelphia CSA farm share programs for a solid produce hook-up from spring through fall. / Photograph courtesy of Blooming Glen Farm

 Signing up for a CSA is an effective way to show your support both for local farmers and for more sustainable food supply.
 CSA is short for community-supported agriculture, meaning a farmer offers consumers bundles of fruits and vegetables, called shares.
-Interested customers purchase a share, and in return, they’ll receive assorted and seasonal produce each week throughout the farming season.
-CSAs aren’t limited to fruits and vegetables; some farmers provide add-on packages which can consist of meat and dairy products.
+Interested customers purchase a share, and in return, they receive assorted and seasonal produce each week throughout the farming season.
+CSAs aren’t limited to fruits and vegetables, either!
+Some farmers provide add-on packages which can consist of meat and dairy products, and even flowers.

 Blooming Glen Farm

-What to Expect: Blooming Glen Farm offers weekly and bi-weekly shares, each containing between 10 to 15 veggies.
+What to Expect: Blooming Glen Farm offers weekly and bi-weekly shares, each containing between 10 to 15 items.
 Here, you’re also allowed to pick your own flowers, strawberries, and select produce straight from the farm.
-There are also share add-ons featuring artisanal cheeses, eggs, mushrooms, coffee, ice cream, bread, fruit, and herbal cocktail kits.
+There are also share add-ons featuring artisanal cheeses, eggs, mushrooms, coffee, ice cream, bread, and fruit.

 Length of Time: Starting late-May, the CSA program lasts for 24 weeks.
 Blooming Glen Farm also offers a bi-weekly option.